curriculumio/arduino/keyboard-instrument.md

 # Making the Sketch

 Start by creating the basic skeleton of the sketch (`void loop()` and `void setup()`).
-This sketch will make use of the `tone()` function to drive the speaker and the `digitalRead()` function to get values from the buttons. `tone()` takes an `int` argument defining which pin to output the tone onto and another `int` argument defining the frequency of the tone being played.
+This sketch will make use of the native Arduino `tone()` function to drive the speaker, and the `digitalRead()` function to get values from the buttons. `tone()` takes two parameters: the first is an `int` argument defining which pin to output the tone onto, and the second is another `int` argument defining the frequency of the tone being played.
 A higher frequency results in a higher pitch.
 The sketch will also use the mathematical formula for turning musical intervals into frequencies, which will be expanded further in the lesson.

 ## Defining Variables
-Define a constant `int` `SPEAKER` to store which pin to which the speaker is connected.
-Define another `int` constant that stores the starting frequency of the keyboard (use 220 for "A").
+Define a constant `int` `SPEAKER` to store the pin that the speaker is connected to.
+Define another `int` constant that stores the starting frequency of the keyboard (use `220`, which translates to an "A2").
 Create an `int` array `buttons` to store the pins connected to the buttons.
 ```c
 #define SPEAKER 8
 #define START_TONE 220